sago35/tinygo-edit/README.md

 # tinygo-edit

 Add an environment variable for tinygo and open the editor.
+Using tinygo-edit, you can easily integrate with gopls.

 ## Description